 Promotions to positions in the classified service shall be based upon merit and fitness for promotion only.
 No consideration shall be given to political or partisan endorsement. - C. Inter-Departmental Transfers.
 A transfer of an employee from one department to another shall require the approval of both department heads concerned and the County Administrator.
 Requests for such transfer shall show how the employee concerned meets the qualification requirements of the class to which the transfer is proposed. - D. Pay Grade After Transfer.
-An employee who is transferred shall continue at the same rate of pay unless otherwise provided.
+An employee's compensation after transfer shall be influenced by a variety of factors, including budgetary considerations, whether the transfer was voluntarily sought by the employee and the pay grade of the position into which the employee is transferring.
+The County Administrator shall set forth in a writing to be placed in the affected employee's personnel file the rationale for the employee's compensation after transfer.